JJWallis/myteam/README.md

 ## Acknowledgments

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

+###### TODO

+Design system - utility classes pre HTML | components + how to re-use as much as poss (1st with ultilities after)

+Accessibility - aria-selected

+specific selectors to re-use active class + keep JS code more DRY

+Sass TH features -